konrad98ft/Autonomous-Runner-Assistant/Readme.md

 ## Image Processing in few steps

-Image is procssing in many steps, the most important are mentioned above:
+Image is processing in many steps, the most important are mentioned above:
 * Orgnial image
-* ROI - Region of Intrests
+* ROI - Region of Interests
 * Grayscale
 * Tresholing
 * Bluring